An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 Set

-copy of the Set extended with the item provided it differs from all the Set's current elements
+a new Set extended with the item, provided it differs from all the Set's current elements

 addFromList